andrewchambers/bupstash/doc/man/bupstash-put.1.md

 The special marker argument `::` may be used to force the end of tag parsing, but is usually not necessary.

-Note that multiple concurrent uploads to the same repository are safe and supported.
+Note that multiple concurrent uploads to the same repository are safe and supported provided that all clients are accessing the repository from the same server and thus respect the repository file locks.
+Some network filesystems (like NFS and sshfs) do not always respect remote file locks and are therefore not supported.
+Always prefer connecting to a remote repository via an `ssh://` style url or an instance of `bupstash serve`.

 ## USAGE NOTES